Devotion (2022 film): Plot

 In early 1950, Lieutenant Tom Hudner transfers to Fighter Squadron 32 (VF-32) at Quonset Point Naval Air Station, where he meets Ensign Jesse Brown, the only black member of the unit.
 Hudner integrates well into the squadron, which is assigned F4U-4 Corsairs – powerful planes with a reputation for fatal accidents if not handled properly.
 After Brown's car breaks down, Hudner starts giving him rides and eventually meets his wife Daisy and their young daughter Pam.
 The Browns are doing well, but struggle with racist neighbors, and Brown has resorted to shouting racist abuse at himself in the mirror for motivation before missions.

-VF-32 passes their carrier tests with the Corsair and transfer to the USS Leyte, which is deployed to the Mediterranean Sea to deter Soviet aggression.
+VF-32 passes their carrier tests with the Corsair and transfers to the USS Leyte, which is deployed to the Mediterranean Sea to deter Soviet aggression.
 Before they leave, Daisy has Hudner promise that he will be there for Jesse.
 On the voyage, squadron member Mohring is killed in a crash while attempting to land a Corsair.
 Hudner questions why Mohring did not follow instructions, but Brown explains that one cannot always follow directions – if Brown had solely done what he himself was told, he would have been stopped early in his career by the many racist superior officers who wanted him to fail.

 The unit has shore leave in Cannes, France, where Brown encounters actress Elizabeth Taylor on the beach and secures invitations for the squadron to a casino, impressing them.
 After Hudner gets in a drunken fight with a Marine who had previously harassed Brown, Brown tells Hudner not to fight his battles for him, but simply to be there for him.
 Brown is given an expensive watch by Leytes black crewmen, who admire him for his work.

 The next day, the squadron is informed that war has broken out between North and South Korea, and Leyte is redeploying to support the South.
 In November 1950, VF-32 arrives in Korea and learns that Chinese troops have entered the war on the North Korean side and begun to push American forces back.
 The squadron deploys to destroy a pair of bridges on the Yalu River between China and North Korea, though they are only permitted to fire on the Korean side of the border.
 Brown and Hudner fight off a MiG-15 fighter jet while the others attack the bridges, but one remains standing.
 While Hudner orders a retreat in the face of anti-aircraft fire from the Chinese side of the river, Brown disobeys him and attacks the bridge solo, successfully crippling it.